rmn388/flowers4refugees/_posts/2016-07-12-raspberry-pi-case.markdown

 Luckily I had a nice combination of filament colors on hand.
 The top is white Inland PLA from my local (1hr away) MicroCenter, and the bottom half is the Clay Red 5 Dollar Filament from [ProtoParadigm.com](http://www.protoparadigm.com/5-filament/clay-red-adv-ingeo-pla-1-75mm/).
 They have a great choice of colors, and the price makes it easy to grab a variety without having to buy full 1kg spools.

 ![](/assets/article_images/2016-07-12-raspberry-pi-case/raspberry-pi-case-main.jpg)

+I'm super happy with how it came out.